algolia/magento/_src/m1-indexing.md

 * searchableAttributes
     * unordered(value)

-The extension does not offer to modify indexable attributes via the admin configuration, but they can be changed by hooking your method into the `algolia_additional_sections_index_before_set_settings` event.
+The extension does not let you modify indexable attributes via the admin configuration, but they can be changed by hooking your method into the `algolia_additional_sections_index_before_set_settings` event.
+See [events](/magento/doc/m1/backend).